 - IUCN: Assemble and lead a process to examine the relationship between synthetic biology and biodiversity conservation; including leading on an evidence-based assessment and policy development for the 2020 World Conservation Congress (2018 – on-going).
 Pictured at right.

-- Writing a book with W.A.
-Adams on the challenges synthetic biology poses for the conservation of nature (under contract Yale University Press)
+- Published a book with W.A.
+Adams on the challenges synthetic biology poses for the conservation of nature (Strange Natures.
+Conservation in the era of Synthetic Biology.
+Yale University Press)

 - Gordon and Betty Moore Foundation Environment Program: helping to develop a new investment model for global conservation efforts